keystonejs/keystone/docs/guides/initial-data.md

 };
 ```

-Initialising a list is not always the straight forward solution it seems.

 You can achieve this setup by running the KeystoneJS CLI and selecting the `Starter` template.

-This method's primary use is intended for migration scripts, or initial seeding of databases.
+This method's primary use is intended towards initial seeding of databases or running manual migration scripts.

 ### Usage

-An object where keys are list keys, and values are arrays of items to insert.
+`createItems` requires an object where keys are list keys, and values are arrays of items to insert.
 For example;

 ```javascript